peterdubeau/next-round/README.md

 ## MVP

 The **Next Round** MVP will allow a user to create a room with a randomly generated 4 character alphanumeric code.
 The creator becomes the admin and can create a task for that room.
-Users then give themselves a nickname, join that room and have their name added to the queue pool that has been created by the Admin.
-Once they have completed the tasks their names are moved from the queue and added to a completed list.
-Once all users have completed the task, all names will be put back into the queue.
-The Admin will be able to change the task, edit user info and be able to "close" or destroy the room.
+Users then give themselves a nickname, join that room and have their name added to the "On The Hook" list.
+Once they have completed the task their names are moved from "On The Hook" to "Off The Hook."
+Once all users have completed the task, all names will be put back "On The Hook."
+The Admin will be able to edit the task, move users between "On" and "Off" the Hook .

 <br>